Epistam/epistam.github.io/IT/chal.w44-2-prime-gen.md

 ```

 The code looks way more compact, and I think it is actually closer to the very first "divisibility check" version than to Eratosthene's Sieve.
-Here, we use a "reverse sieve", where we will but all the prime numbers we find on the way.
+Here, we use a "reverse sieve", where we will store all the prime numbers we find on the way.
 To check whether a number is prime or not, we will check its divisibility by each member of this list of prime numbers.
 It should theoritically be more efficient than the original algorithm, since not only do we limit our checks to a range between 2 and the square root of n, but we don't check for all numbers in that interval.

 ### Results
 Let's prepare the drum rolls... and let's start with the second implementation.

 * The second implementation reaches its result in...
 9.9s !
-That's a significant decrease from what we've seen earlier, and our record for now.
+That's a significant decrease from what we've seen earlier, and our best score for now.
 No surprise here : complexity is decreased (although because of the unknown on the repartition of prime numbers, I think (but might be wrong) we even cannot evaluate complexity on this one).
 * The first implementation executes in a whopping...
 1.09s !
 Okay, I have to say, this one, I was slightly surprised with.

 I actually ran it first, and the 30x decrease in execution time baffled me quite a bit.
 Then, I took a look at the program itself...
 And found out a few reasons why this difference is so visible.
 Indeed, this program doesn't use the mod (%) operator, which is an expensive operator in terms of CPU time.
 This is, I think, the main reason that makes the first implementation so superior : it relies solely on simple operations such as multiplication, and memory assignation.
 It is also a good example of what I mentionned in part 1 about memory-heavy programs.
-This one uses both a lot of RAM, and generates a lot of access to it, and will thus be more heavily impacted by poor RAM quality and / or speed.
+This one uses both a lot of RAM, and generates a lot of trafic towards it, and will thus be more heavily impacted by poor RAM quality and / or speed.

 One good way to improve the second implementation's performance would be using custom integer types, to fit closer to the 25 bits we said we needed earlier.
 The binary division would then take around 25% less time to give results, and so would the rest of the program.
 I might try that tomorrow.